 Scale is important because it enables us to recognize the relationship between a drawing or physical model and the reality of its real world size.

-For this reason learning how to read and use drawing scales forms a fundamental and core skill that every architecture student must adopt at the very early stages of their architectural education (if not before).
+For this reason learning how to read and use drawing scales (whether digital or analog) forms a fundamental and core skill that every architecture student must adopt at the very early stages of their architectural education (if not before).

 …As due to the general size of architecture projects, it is only on very rare occasions that an architectural drawing is not shown and drawn in an architectural scale.